-Section 6-10-2.
+Section 6-11-2.
 Department of Finance.
 There shall be a Department of Finance headed by the Director of Finance.
 The Director of Finance shall assist in the preparation of the Annual Budget and in its administration, process bills for payment, keep financial records of the town and perform such related tasks as may be assigned to it by the Manager.
 In connection with the preparation of the budget, the Director of Finance shall work under the direction of the Manager or Manager's designated representative.
 Within the Department of Finance there may be a Division of Accounting, a Division of Assessing, a Division of Collection of Revenue and such other divisions or employees as the Council may determine.
-These divisions may be headed respectively by a Town Accountant, a Town Assessor and a Collector of Revenues.
 Subject to the approval of the Manager, the Director of Finance may perform the duties of any office under his supervision except those of the Collector of Revenues and the Assessor.
 The Department of Finance, under the supervision of the Director of Finance, assisted by the Town Accountant, the Tax Assessor and the Collector of Revenues, shall be responsible for the keeping of all accounts, financial and investment records not specifically required by law to be kept by other officers, the assessment and collection of taxes, special assessments and other revenues, the control of expenditures and such other powers and duties as may be required by ordinance or resolution of the Council, provided nothing herein contained shall be so construed as to prevent the Department of Finance from keeping accounts showing the financial transactions of the Board of Education, upon the request of said Board.
 Accounts shall be kept by the Department of Finance showing the financial transactions for all departments and agencies of the town except as otherwise provided.
 Forms for such accounts shall be prescribed by the Director of Finance with approval of the Manager.
-Financial reports shall be prepared for each month by the fifteenth (15th) day of the following month and for each fiscal year within one hundred twenty (120) days of the end of said fiscal year and for such other periods as may be specified in this Charter or as may be required by the Manager, the Council or the Board of Finance.
+Financial reports shall be prepared for each month by the fifteenth (15th) day of the following month and for each fiscal year within one hundred eighty (180) days of the end of said fiscal year, or such other date as may be required by the Connecticut General Statutes or this Charter, and for such other periods as may be specified in this Charter or as may be required by the Manager, the Council or the Board of Finance.
 No contract for public work or other service to the town shall be valid unless it has been examined by the Finance Director or Town Accountant and he shall have attached thereto his certificate that there is a sufficient unencumbered balance of an appropriation applicable thereto to pay the same.
 He shall record the amount of expenditures and contracts for future expenditures as encumbrances on the appropriation from which they are to be paid.

-Section 6-10-3.
+Section 6-11-3.
 Department of Finance.
 Fiscal Year.
 The fiscal year shall begin on the first (1st) day of July and shall end on the thirtieth (30th) day of June.